turri21/gaelco-fpga_Senhor/README.md

 Clone the jtcores along with the required modules.

+Copy the sys.tcl sys_analog.tcl for Senhor in jtcores/modules/jtframe/target/mister/hdl/sys

+Also, you have to edit the sys_top.v file in order to disable several analog signals not needed in Senhor as well as to include

+the initialization section for the board.

+Edit the jtcores/modules/jtframe/target/mister.qsf

+Change the line set_global_assignment -name MAX_CORE_JUNCTION_TEMP 100

+to

+set_global_assignment -name MAX_CORE_JUNCTION_TEMP 125

 Copy the individual cores from inside the cores folder into /jtcores/cores/

 *** This is already fixed in the repo. ***